VR Development: Intro to Creating Virtual Reality Content

 Platforms and SDKs

-Get prepared: What slows VR adoption
+What slows VR adoption

 Virtual reality examples are impressive but scarce.
 Why so?
 We have a few reasons for you.

 Financial and technical demand.
 Today, VR users are no longer considered early adopters.
 Yet, it remains the prerogative of those who can afford the hardware.
-If a user decides to build a computer considering Oculus or HTC minimum requirements, this will likely cost them around $1000.
+If a user decides to build a computer considering Oculus or HTC minimum requirements, this will likely cost them a few thousand dollars.
 And that’s only the consumer side.
 Developers also need to have high-powered hardware to manage 3D modeling and VR engineering tasks.
 The lack of implementation also leads to the public viewing VR more like a toy than a practical investment.

 Health issues.
 PlayStation and Oculus don’t recommend using headsets for children under age 13.
 Pregnant and elderly people, those suffering from heart or psychiatric conditions should consult a doctor before trying the VR experience.
 People are also at risk of having seizures, dizziness, headaches, eye strain, or even blackouts during virtual reality gaming.
 It’s important to point out that most of these issues are also applicable to regular gaming and even watching TV.
 The cases of severe problems are, however, rare and preventable.
 The biggest problem with engaging people in VR experiences is taking this responsibility and preparing for possible dangers.